The electricity generation, transmission, and distribution sector in Canada directly employs 97,000 workers.

 The energy sector in Ontario, Manitoba and Quebec is under increased threat of privatization through financialization and the selling-off of public utilities and infrastructure.
 However, the immediate short-term threats to energy sector workers is the further corporatization of utilities and more contracting out.

 In Alberta, EPCOR - a municipally owned utility in Edmonton - has divested entirely from its power generation business, selling it to the private sector.
 The utility has nonetheless retained control of distribution and transmission, as well as sector technologies such as signals and metering.
 ENMAX, which is owned by the City of Calgary, is investing in the expansion of public solar and wind generation projects.

-In Quebec, CUPE locals are campaigning to maintain public ownership of power with an emphasis on bringing new wind generation under the provincial public utility, Hydro-Québec.
+In Quebec, CUPE locals are campaigning to maintain their history of public ownership of power with an emphasis on bringing new wind generation under the provincial public utility, Hydro-Québec.
 The loss of many jobs in the atomic energy sector, following the 2012 closure of the Gentilly-2 nuclear plant (decommissioning continues), illustrated the Quebec government’s lack of adequate planning for a fair and equitable transition for displaced workers.
 Just Transition plans are needed to protect workers and their communities as the industry continues to transform.

 A global trend in the privatization of public assets has emerged called “asset recycling” that seeks to monetize and marketize public assets for private gain.
 Asset recycling can take the form of sale and lease-back agreements, concession arrangements, franchises, or the private management of public infrastructure.
 An example of this move of governments to gain short-term (and short sighted) revenue from privatization is Ontario’s privatization of its transmission company Hydro One.
 Money from the sale was directed to an asset trust to fund infrastructure projects and “subsidize” prices and profits of these new companies.

 This new threat to public energy comes in addition to privatization’s continuing creep in the energy sector.
 Techniques to extend the reach of privatization include incentives for the private ownership of decentralized renewable generation, the private development of new direct-current transmission lines for export, and the selling-off of local distribution companies.